Qualtagh/OracleDBUtils/README.md

 ___
 **Installation notes:**

 Compile types.sql.
-Then compile p_stack.sql for Oracle 10 and 11, or p_stack.9.sql for Oracle 9.
+Then compile p_stack.9.sql for Oracle 9, or p_stack.sql for later versions.
 If the `owa` package is not available, replace its usages by commented `chr` functions.
 If the views `V$SQL` or `V$SQLTEXT_WITH_NEWLINES` are not available, just remove those blocks.
 The source code of anonymous blocks won't be parsed in this case.
 But it's not required for most applications.
+___
+**Development notes:**

+The file p_stack_tests.sql contains a simple set of unit tests.
 ___
 # utl_call_stack
 Oracle 12 provides `utl_call_stack` package for handy call stack traversal.